sherirosalia/file_management_site/README.md

 # Data website C.R.U.D (Create, Retrieve, Update and Delete)
-Database management system for afamily that needs the ability to privately share audio messages and documents relating to care of an elderly parent.
+Database management system for a family that needs the ability to privately share audio messages and documents relating to care of an elderly parent.

 ## Languages